WhatsApp Bot Banned in 2026? 12 Fixes from 50+ Cases

 4. Rate-Limit Your Sending

-- Service: No hard limit, but keep under 30/minute
+- Service (replies to customers who messaged you): No hard limit, but keep under 30/minute

 5. Monitor Your Quality Rating